flux-framework/flux-core/doc/man1/flux-jobs.rst

 EXAMPLES
 ========

-The default output of flux-jobs(1) will list the pending and running jobs of the current user.
+The default output of :program:`flux jobs` will list the pending and running jobs of the current user.
 It is equivalent to:

 ::